Massey High School

 ENROLMENT

-Year 9 students are enrolled from May in their previous year, as advertised.
-Enrolment forms are to be completed on-line and appointments made with Enrolment Officer.
-All enrolments are by interviews.
-Students who transfer from other secondary schools must make an appointment for a pre-enrolment interview with the Principal or his/her delegated representative.
+All in-zone enrolments are conducted throughout the year, as advertised.
+All enrolments initially undertaken on-line are confirmed following an interview.
+Students who transfer from other secondary schools must make an appointment for a pre-enrolment interview with the Principal or their delegated representative.

 STUDENT BEHAVIOUR AND DRESS

-Students are expected to behave and dress in a manner which respects the rights of others and which enhances the school’s reputation in the community.
+Students are expected to behave and dress in a manner which respects the rights of themselves and others and which enhances the school’s reputation in the community.

-Massey High School is a uniform school and school uniform is to be worn correctly at all times so that students can be identified as belonging to Massey High School.
-Students who do not wear correct uniform may be sent home.
-Appearance should be clean and tidy at all times.
+Massey High School is a uniform school and this is to be worn correctly at all times so that students can be identified as belonging to Massey High School.
+Appearance should be always clean and tidy.

 ATTENDANCE